Barre Above® FAQs

 What CECs are offered with the certification?
 How do I know if my certifying body recognizes the workshop for continuing education?

-The Barre Above certification is currently recognized for offering the following continuing education credits: 7.0 AFAA, 0.8 ACE, 0.8 NASM, and 8.0 SCW CECs.
+The Barre Above® certification is currently recognized for offering the following continuing education credits: 8.0 AFAA, 0.8 ACE, 0.8 NASM, and 8.0 SCW CECs.
 However, just because your certifying body is not listed, it does not mean they do not recognize the workshop for continuing education.
-For example, ACSM recognizes all ACE CEC’s, so ASCM would recognize the Barre Above workshop for 0.8.
-It is best to check with your certifying body to find out if they recognize the Barre Above workshop.
+For example, ACSM recognizes all ACE CEC’s, so ASCM recognizes the Barre Above® certification for 0.8 CECs.
+It is best to check with your certifying body to find out if they recognize the Barre Above® certification workshop.

 You do not need any dance or ballet experience to become a Barre Above instructor.
 In fact, many of our instructors have never taken dance classes before.
 The program welcomes both non-dancers and dancers alike.